openstack/neutron/doc/source/contributor/internals/openvswitch_agent.rst

 At the time the first design for the OVS agent came up, trunking in OpenStack was merely a pipe dream.
-Since then, lots has happened in the OpenStack platform, and many many deployments have gone into production since early 2012.
+Since then, lots has happened in the OpenStack platform, and many deployments have gone into production since early 2012.

 In order to address the `vlan-aware-vms <http://specs.openstack.org/openstack/neutron-specs/specs/newton/vlan-aware-vms.html>`_